Venus Williams: 2003: Australian Open & Wimbledon finals, injuries

 Williams started 2003 by defeating fifth seed Justine Henin to make the final of the Australian Open for the first time.
 In the final, however, she lost to her sister Serena.
-This marked the first time in the open era that the same two players had met in four consecutive Grand Slam finals.
+This marked the first time in the open era that the same two players had met in four consecutive Grand Slam finals (matched by Rafael Nadal & Novak Djokovic who met in Wimbledon 2011 final through the French Open 2012 final).
 Venus and Serena Williams teamed to win the women's doubles title at the event, their sixth Grand Slam title in women's doubles.

 In February, Williams won the Proximus Diamond Games in Antwerp for the second consecutive year, defeating Kim Clijsters in the final.
 However, shortly afterwards, she began to struggle with injury.
 She reached the final of the clay-court J&S Cup in Warsaw, before being forced to retire against Amélie Mauresmo.
 She then suffered her earliest exit at a Grand Slam tournament in two years when she lost in the fourth round of the French Open to Vera Zvonareva.

 At Wimbledon, Williams was seeded fourth.
 Williams defeated former champion Lindsay Davenport in the quarterfinals and Kim Clijsters in the semifinals to advance to her fourth consecutive Wimbledon final, where she lost again to sister Serena.

 Wimbledon was Williams's last event of the year as an abdominal injury that occurred during the Clijsters match prevented her from playing again.
 While she was recovering from the injury, her sister Yetunde Price was murdered.
 Williams finished the year ranked No. 11.
 It was the first time in nearly six years that she had dropped out of the top 10.